iammirvcle/iammirvcle/AZURE/AzureVM/Windows/README.md

 ---

+With a Free Trial subscription you get 750 hours/month of B1s VM (Linux or Windows) for 12 months.
+		Size: B1s (1 vCPU, 1 GB RAM)
+		OS: Linux (Ubuntu, CentOS, etc.) or Windows Server
+		Region: Only certain regions support the B1s SKU (East US, West US, Central US, etc.).
+👉 Anything larger (like B2s or D-series) will eat your credits immediately.

 ## Step 1 Create VM (Portal)
 1. Go to **portal.azure.com** → **Create a resource** → **Virtual machine**.
 2. **Basics**